About

 Welcome…

 WELCOME… to Gourmet Gigs, the mainly music website.
-Our focus is on emerging artists and festivals along with reviews and recommends.
-Why ‘gourmet’ gigs?
-Because this site started with food and music.
-Still – we love a gig that’s gourmet standard, and we’ll still feature food so bring it on.
+Our focus is on emerging artists and festivals along with reviews, recommends and a few interviews too.

 Grassroots Venue Watch…